IS YOUR TRANSLATOR POLITCALLY MOTIVATED?

 Unfortunately, the political situation then was not as toxic as it is today.
 A politically motivated translator today can do much harm, because he or she has the power to conceal or add things that are not faithful to the source message, and thus might mislead the reader of the target language.
 This raises the question: What happens if a native translator of a language is required to translate something for the enemy, the contents of which might impact the outcome and the reaction to the resulting text?
 Will the translator do the job faithfully, or will he or she choose to omit or add words to the target text to soften the language or hide a threat?

-Of course, there are other political causes that are not related to Islam or the Muslims, in which a translator might act in the same deceptive manner to serve a political agenda, as one Russian interpreter, many years ago, tried to change and manipulate the love message Mother Teresa was giving at a high level event in Moscow, Russia.
+Of course, there are other political causes around the world, in which a translator might act in the same deceptive manner to serve a political agenda, as one Russian interpreter, many years ago, tried to change and manipulate the love message Mother Teresa was giving at a high level event in Moscow, Russia.